Rethink Energy Research

 This forecast includes:

-Rethink Energy is the only service specifically designed to explain and forecast the changing energy landscape and its investment possibilities as renewables begin to take over from conventional fossil fuels
+Rethink Energy forecasts the changing energy landscape and its investment possibilities, as renewables begin to take over from conventional fossil fuels